-Mild pulmonary stenosis often does not require treatment.
-Moderate or severe stenosis is treated with repair of the obstructed valve.
+Mild pulmonary valve stenosis often does not require treatment.
+Moderate or severe pulmonary valve stenosis is treated with repair of the obstructed valve.
 Several options are currently available.

 Children who do not require immediate repair in infancy may need to receive antibiotics to prevent an infection of the inner surfaces of the heart known as bacterial endocarditis prior to procedures such as a routine dental check-up and teeth cleaning.
 Other procedures may also increase the risk of the heart infection occurring.
 It is important that you inform all medical personnel that your child has aortic stenosis so they may determine if the antibiotics are necessary prior to the procedure.